 Correct Tyre pressure

-Recommended tyre pressure is shown on the tyre placard attached to the car body (usually on the driver's door pillar), it is also listed in the owner's manual.
+The recommended tyre pressure is shown on the tyre placard attached to the car body (usually on the driver's door pillar) and is also listed in the owner's manual.

-Tyre pressures are given for normal driving, and also when loaded up with the maximum number people the car can legally carry and luggage, so if you are going on a trip the pressure will differ from city driving with an unloaded vehicle.
+Tyre pressures are given for everyday driving and also when loaded up with the maximum number of people (the car can legally carry) and luggage, so if you are going on a trip, the pressure will differ from city driving with an unloaded vehicle.

-The tyre pressure is also critical to the vehicles suspension performance, allowing it to ride and corner efficiently, while the tyres maintain god contact with the road surface.
+The tyre pressure is also critical to the vehicle's suspension performance, allowing it to ride and corner efficiently while the tyres maintain good contact with the road surface.

 Examples of Badly worn tyres